-Chicken thighs are not a cut of meat that I normally cook but one that I want to use more often – cheaper than breasts (and tastier too) it’s a really delicious cut and I wanted to give it a go today.
+Chicken thighs are not a cut of meat that I normally cook but one that I want to use more often.
+Cheaper than chicken breasts (and tastier too) they’re a really delicious cut and I wanted to give them a go today.
 I used boneless chicken thighs as that’s what I could get in the supermarket but you could always use the ones with the bone in, as cooking on the bone adds even more flavour.

-Being extra inventive I decided to go with an Asian feel as it’s a cuisine I never normally cook as I’m not a huge fan of it (Chinese takeaway that is – I love curries and thai and delicate spices, but the Chinese flavours have never really been my thing) and I wanted to create something that I would like in that genre.
+Being extra inventive I decided to go with an Asian feel as it’s a cuisine I never normally cook.
+I’m not a huge fan of it (Chinese takeaway that is – I love curries and thai and delicate spices, but the Chinese flavours have never really been my thing) and I wanted to create something that I would like in that genre.

 I layered the chicken thighs in a dish and added the garlic, chilli and ginger to them.
 Then I poured over the tamari and the honey.
 (I use tamari as it’s a gluten-free version of soy sauce and I can tolerate the ingredients but if you are strict Paleo you can use coconut aminos which will provide a similar taste.
 If you have no allergies feel free to use soy sauce!)

 I popped the pot into the oven and cooked for 45 mins with the lid on and then took the lid off for another 10 mins to get the top of the chicken crispy and caramelised.
-Finally, just before serving I sliced the spring onions up and sprinkled them over the top as a garnish.
+Finally, just before serving I sliced the spring onions (scallions) up and sprinkled them over the top as a garnish.

 And so how was it?
 Well it definitely made me realise that I don’t dislike all Chinese flavours.
 It was salty and sweet, crispy and tender and absolutely delicious.
 One to choose over the Chinese take-away anyday!
 I really loved the ginger and honey flavours in it and it’s definitely a flavour combination I’m looking at replicating soon.
 And the chicken thighs were great, less dry and much tastier than a chicken breast, they really worked well within this dish!